colasoo/FISCO-BCOS-DOC/docs/design/architecture/group.md

 # Group structure

-Considering needs in most business scenarios, FISCO BCOS adapts multi-group structure for nodes to form groups and 考虑到真实的业务场景需求，FISCO BCOS引入多群组架构，支持区块链节点启动多个群组，群组间交易处理、数据存储、区块共识相互隔离，保障区块链系统隐私性的同时，降低了系统的运维复杂度。
+To fit most business scenarios, FISCO BCOS supports various functions including multi-group activation, transactions among groups, data storage and block consensus in separation engined by multi-group structure.
+It can safely guard the system privacy but also eliminate the difficulty in operation and maintainence of blockchain system.

 ```eval_rst